SofiaCPP/IPL/website/content/slides/00_intro/_index.md

 - create a Lua interpreter based on JSImpl with generational, incremental garbage collector
 - create an AOT compiler for JavaScript
+- create a static analyzer or a code refactoring tool

 ---
 ## Homework?